Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Results

 \subsubsection{Scenario analysis}

-Attack rates varied to differing degrees as a result of changes to model parameters.
-When setting $\epsilon$ to zero or setting each group's vaccination rate to the population average, there was a relatively small change to the attack rates (Figure \ref{fig:quantification_barplot_comp}).
-Conversely, when setting the transmission rates to the population average, there was a significant change to the attack rates; this showed the ethnic disparity in the number of infections was dominated by the disparity in transmission rates and not the assortativity value nor the disparity in vaccination rates.
-It is worth differentiating the effect of vaccines and the effect of the disparity in vaccination.
-Vaccines did have an effect on reducing incidence rate and, in the real world, substantially reduced mortality and severity of infection.
-The difference in vaccination coverage over ethnic groups had a relatively smaller effect on differences in attack rates by ethnicity compared to transmission rate differences.
-Similar results hold for total measure statistical area data, present in Appendix C.
+Attack rates varied to differing degrees as a result of changes to model parameters representing the scenarios defined in Table \ref{tab:quantisation}.
+When setting $\epsilon$ to zero (scenario 2) or setting each group's vaccination rate to the population average (scenario 3), there was a relatively small change to the model attack rates (Figure \ref{fig:quantification_barplot_comp}).
+Conversely, when setting the transmission rates to the population average (scenario 4), there was a significant change to the attack rates; this showed the ethnic disparity in the number of infections was dominated in the model by the disparity in ethnicity-specific transmission rates and not the assortativity value nor the disparity in ethnic vaccination rates.
+Note that we have only investigated the effect of disparities in vaccination rates on infections.
+It is likely that disparities in vaccination rates were responsible for larger inequities on mortality and morbidity due to the higher vaccine effectiveness against sever disease and death than against infection or transmission.